-Every month, with your help, Flutemaker Ministries supports A Heart to Love Foundation which enables them to bring food to 266 children with disabilities, to run a farm, to care for the kids of our former children's home, bring food to 5 feeding centers and to pay the salaries of the workers.
+Every month, with your help, Flutemaker Ministries supports A Heart to Love Foundation which enables them to bring food to 266 children with disabilities, run a farm, bring food to the children of 50 feeding centers and to pay the salaries of the workers.

-Aside from this monthly support, here is what you and Flutemaker Ministries have already done this year!
+Aside from this monthly support, here is what our donating customers and other donors have helped with:

-...
-A home for Blanca who was in a plastic house with her very ill daughter Margarita who has disabilities.
-Thanks to my customer Jen and her husband Terry.
+Blanca lived in a plastic house with her very ill daughter Margarita who has disabilities.

 Sent funding for 26 beds for our Mercy Kids.

 Bought 80 mosquito nets.